How to use conversational AI for predictive trend analysis in 2026

 A conversational AI agent can:

-• Analyze imported time-series data (CSV, Excel, BigQuery exports).
+- Analyze imported time-series data from CSV, Excel, or BigQuery exports.

 Conversely, it cannot:

-• Spontaneously access private internal data or real-time streams without explicit RAG (Retrieval-Augmented Generation) integration.
+- Spontaneously access private internal data without explicit RAG integration.

-• Guarantee the accuracy of a forecast if the underlying data is biased or sparse.
+- Guarantee accuracy if the underlying data is biased or sparse.

 Projection, prediction, and probabilistic scenarios

-A critical distinction must be made between three often-confused concepts:
+A critical distinction must be made between three concepts:

 Conversational AI is most powerful in probabilistic scenario modeling.
-It allows leaders to test hypotheses (“What happens if…”) and observe potential outcomes rather than seeking a single, deceptively precise “correct” value.
+It allows leaders to test hypotheses and observe potential outcomes rather than seeking a single, deceptively precise value.

 A universal framework for reliable AI-driven predictive analysis